MinionAttack/conll-shared-task-tool/README.md

 For a specific classification:

-`$ ./conllSharedTasks.py metrics --ranking blex --section individual --treebank_set_size 10 --sampling_size 100000`
+`$ ./conllSharedTasks.py metrics --ranking blex --section individual --treebank_set_size 10 --sampling_size 100000 --cache_samples yes`

 To indicate several classifications at the same time, they must be separated by spaces:

-`$ ./conllSharedTasks.py metrics --ranking las uas blex --section individual --treebank_set_size 10 --sampling_size 100000`
+`$ ./conllSharedTasks.py metrics --ranking las uas blex --section individual --treebank_set_size 10 --sampling_size 100000 --cache_samples yes`

+**Note**: Use _--cache_samples_ to store the generated subsets on disk and save time on subsequent invocations of the command.

 ### 3. Show the classification table of the parsers used in the local experiments.